pantheon-systems/documentation/source/_docs/migrate-from-wpengine.md

 10. Copy the machine token from the Pantheon Dashboard, then navigate to **Pantheon Migration** within the WordPress Dashboard on your existing site.
 Paste the machine token and enter the site name.

 11. Click **Migrate**.
 You will receive an email when the migration completes.
-Once the migration is complete select **Visit the Site Dashboard** from the Site Dashboard on Pantheon:
+After the migration is complete select, **Visit the Site Dashboard** from the Site Dashboard on Pantheon:

  ![Successful Migration BlogVault](/source/docs/assets/images/successful-site-migration-complete-blogvault.png)